 A Serious Psychological Health Issue

 Stimulants temporarily increase attention, alertness and energy to help legitimate users function in their daily lives.
 They’re also commonly diverted and abused, creating a variety of physical and psychological health issues.
-Stimulants were once used to treat conditions like asthma, obesity and other types of disorder; however, their widespread diversion and abuse caused the treatment community to significantly scale back their use in diagnoses.
+Stimulants were once used to treat conditions like asthma, obesity and other types of disorders; however, their widespread diversion and abuse caused the treatment community to significantly scale back their use in diagnoses.
 These days stimulants are primarily used to treat a select few conditions like ADHD, certain types of sleep disorder and varying levels of depression.
 RU Encore provides comprehensive and compassionate treatment for stimulant abuse, using a variety of music-based therapies.

 Physical and Psychological Effects of Stimulant Abuse

 The longer a person abuses stimulants, the more serious, and potentially permanent, the effects are likely to be.
-While Each person’s symptoms will be different depending on how long and how much they’ve been using these drugs, there are some common conditions affecting the brain and body, like:
+While each person’s symptoms will be different depending on how long and how much they’ve been using these drugs, there are some common conditions affecting the brain and body like:

 - Loss of Appetite